 Unionized employees may "cash in" from one to ten unused sick days of each calendar year allotment for full pay.
 If the employee has at least five unused sick days of the current calendar year allotment and an additional accumulation of twenty-five unused sick days, the employee may shelter five unused sick days, at full pay, in the deferred compensation plan.
-Upon retirement, an employee who is a member of a collective bargaining unit receives one-half day's pay for each day of accumulated unused sick pay, at current rates, subject to the maximum allowable accumulation and a cap on pay-outs of \$15,000.
-Non-union personnel receive payment annually for any unused sick leave days from their annual allotment, excluding "bank" days.
-Upon retirement, non-union employees receive payment, at current rates for each day of accumulated unused sick pay (bank days), subject to the maximum allowable accumulation and a cap on pay-outs of \$46,968 adjusted annually effective May 31, 2000 to reflect the change to the Consumer Price Index (CPI) for the year then ended.
+Upon retirement, an employee who is a member of a collective bargaining unit receives one-half day's pay for each day of accumulated unused sick pay, at current rates, subject to the maximum allowable accumulation and a cap on payouts of \$15,000.
+Non-union personnel receive payment annually for any unused sick days (bank days), subject to the maximum allowable accumulation and a cap on pay-outs of \$48,565 adjusted annually effective May 31, 2000, to reflect the change to the Consumer Price Index (CPI) for the year ended.